LianJieLink/SPPT-with-earlier-edition-of-WRF/README.md

-# SPPT-with-earlier-edition-of-WRF
+# SPPT with earlier edition of WRF

-This project is move stochastic parametrizations scheme to earlier edition of WRF (3.2.1 and 3.6.1) This versions can run wrf sppt by parallel and have continuous random pattern in DA-cycled.
+The purpose of this project is to shift stochastic parametrization scheme to earlier versions of WRF (3.2.1 and 3.6.1) This package can use WRF sppt scheme by parallel and have continuous random pattern in DA-cycled.

 The setting for namelist as follows: